About the Dorset History Centre

 - Collect, preserve and make documents available to view; these include paper, parchment and printed documents as well as audio-visual material and digital records.

 - Care for, and carry out conservation work on documents if necessary.

 - Provide copies of documents, including high quality prints

 - Support projects relating to history and heritage in Dorset.

-In 2005 the County Local Studies Library was moved to the Record Office which was renamed the Dorset History Centre.
+In 2005 the County Local Studies Library was moved to the Record Office which was then renamed Dorset History Centre.